 Unfortunately,no. Your mortgage offer is subject to its terms and conditions, one of which will be that lawyers will on the lender’s conveyancing panel.
 Until recently, most lenders had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
 Another option that might be available is for your Sawston conveyancing lawyer to apply to be on the conveyancing panel.

-My partner and I are acquiring a brand new duplex in Sawston and my lawyer is advising me that she has to the mortgage company to disclose incentives from the developer.
-I am nearing the developer’s deadline to exchange and I have no desire to prolong deal.
-Is my lawyer right?
+We are buying a brand new duplex in Sawston and my conveyancer is advising me that she has to the bank to reveal incentives from the builder.
+The Estate Agents are hassling me to exchange contracts and I would rather not prolong the conveyancing. is my lawyer playing by the book?

-You should not exchange unless you have been advised to do so by your property lawyer.
-A precondition to being on a lender panel is to comply with the UK Finance Lenders’ Handbook provisions.
+You should not exchange unless you have been advised to do so by your lawyer.
+A precondition to being on a bank panel is to comply with the UK Finance Lenders’ Handbook specifications.
 The CML Conveyancing Handbook requires that your lawyer have the appropriate Disclosure of Incentive form completed by the developer and accepted by your lender.